 - The Himalayan foothills and floodplains of Brahmaputra

 - Lakes and rivers of the montane region of Kashmir

 - The wetlands of Andaman and Nicobar Islands

 The Littoral forests can be classified into the following types:

 - Tidal forests: The Tidal forests are also popularly known as the or Mangrove forests.
-Mangrove forests grow along coast in the salt marshes, tidal creeks and estuaries.
-It is home to large variety of birds.
+Mangrove forests grow along the coast in the salt marshes, tidal creeks, and estuaries.
+It is home to a large variety of birds.
 The Tidal forests are further broadly classified into the following four types:

 (i) Tree mangrove forests

 (ii) Low mangrove forests

 - Freshwater swamp forests: Important plants found here are Salix Tetrasperma, Acer, Putranjiva, Holoptelia, Cephalanthus, Barringtonia, Olea, Phoebe, Ficus, Murraya, Adhatoda, Canna and a variety of grasses.

 The topic, ‘Littoral & Swamp Forests’ is important from GS 1 syllabus perspective.
 Aspirants can get Mains GS 1 structure, strategy and syllabus in the linked article.